summat1/Digit-Recognizer/README.md

 # Digit-Recognizer
 A neural network to recognize handwritten digits made from only base Python libraries, no machine learning toolkits.
+A great first ML project.